dasnoopy/MyAdwaita-Colors/README.md

 **How to use it:**
 1) git clone MyAdwaita-Colors repo:	`# git clone https://github.com/dasnoopy/MyAdwaita-Colors`
 2) create (if not exist) folder `/home/your_account/.local/share/themes` and copy MyAdwaita-Colors folder into it
-3) create or modify the file `/home/your_account/.config/gtk-4.0/gtk.css` and `/home/your_account/.config/gtk-3.0/gtk.css` , adding at beginningof these files following line:
+3) create or modify the file `/home/your_account/.config/gtk-4.0/gtk.css` and `/home/your_account/.config/gtk-3.0/gtk.css` , adding at beginning of these files following line:
   - `@import 'colors.css';`
   - it will import some colors definition from file `colors.css` that will be create by the script itself always into `/home/your_account/.config/gtk-4.0/` folder.
   - make a symbolic link with: ln -s `/home/your_account/.config/gtk-4.0/color.css /home/your_account/.config/gtk-3.0/color.css` for gtk3 apps